 According to the U.S. Bureau of Labor Statistics, health care workers are nearly five times more likely to be victims of nonfatal assaults or violent acts in their work places than average workers in all industries combined.
-Many of these assaults and violent acts are perpetrated by patients.17 Management of disruptive/violent behavior involves the development of policies, programs, and initiatives for reducing and preventing disruptive behaviors and other defined acts that threaten public safety.18 VHA released a directive that addresses the management of all individuals in VHA facilities whose behavior could jeopardize the health or safety of others, undermine a culture of safety in VHA, or otherwise interfere with the delivery of health care at a facility.
-Unfortunately, employee training deadlines related to this directive have been postponed several times.19
+Many of these assaults and violent acts are perpetrated by patients.17 Management of disruptive/violent behavior is involves the development of policies, programs, and initiatives for reducing and preventing disruptive behaviors and other defined acts that threaten public safety.18 VHA released a directive that addresses the management of all individuals in VHA facilities whose behavior could jeopardize the health or safety of others, undermine a culture of safety in VHA, or otherwise interfere with the delivery of health care at a facility.
+Unfortunately, staff training deadlines have been postponed several times.19